STAR-Fusion/STAR-Fusion/README.md

     ../STAR-Fusion -S Chimeric.out.sam.gz -J Chimeric.out.junction.gz

 and you'll find the output file 'star-fusion.fusion_candidates.txt' containing the fusion candidates in the format described above.

+## Integrating alternative genome resources

+STAR-Fusion comes with reference annotations and sequences based on the human reference genome Hg19 and gencode annotations.

+If you wish to use a different genome and set of reference annotations, you can install them as follows.

+You'll need a reference genome (ie. my_genome.fasta) and reference transcript structure annotations (ie. my_annotations.gtf).
+This GTF file should include 'exon' features and contain attributes for 'gene_id', 'transcript_id', and optionally but recommended 'gene_name' to preferentially use gene symbols.

+Generate a specially formatted reference cDNA fasta file like so:

+   util/gtf_file_to_cDNA_seqs.pl my_annotations.gtf my_genome.fasta > my_cdna.fasta

+and then build an index for the my_cdna.fasta file like so:

+   util/index_cdna_seqs.pl my_cdna.fasta

+When running STAR-Fusion, specify '--ref_GTF my_annotations.gtf' and '--ref_cdna my_cdna.fasta' to make use of these alternative targets.